 I rolled the pastry out onto a floured surface and cut out the pie bases using a 10cm round cutter.

 Then I re-rolled the dough out and cut out the pid lids using a 7.5cm round cutter.
 I also used a round fondant plunger to cut out little circles in the middle.

 To make sure the pies didn’t stick, I greased a muffin tin and lined each hole with strips of baking paper, and I filled it with the pastry bases.

 Then I filled each base with the filling, then brushed some beaten egg around the edge and stuck the lids on.
 I brushed more beaten egg over the tops.

-I baked them for 25 minutes until they were golden and bubbling.
+They baked for 25 minutes until they were golden and bubbling.
 I removed them from the tray and let them cool as I served them cold.

-I got 14 pies out of this batch, although there was some filling leftover.
-It’s always a bit hit and miss with pastry as it depends how thin you roll it, but you’ll get at least 12 mini pies out of this recipe.
+I got 14 Vegetarian Mini ‘Chicken’ & Leek Pies out of this batch, although there was some filling leftover.
+It’s always a bit hit and miss with pastry as it depends how thin you roll it, but you’ll get at least 12 mini Vegetarian Mini ‘Chicken’ & Leek Pies out of this recipe.
 You could push it to 16 if you roll the pastry out thin enough every time and use every last bit.
 If you have any leftover filling, it will keep in the fridge for a couple of days and it’s yummy with rice and green veg!

 Mini Chicken & Leek Pies (Vegetarian)

 Small pies with a creamy leek and quorn "chicken" filling

 - 1 tsp Vegetable oil